 But when you begin to lose weight, you notice a red or brown discoloration to your urine, fatigue, fever, and possibly experience pain in your mid-back or sides, you should consider getting checked out right away.

-The American Cancer Society says that kidney cancer statistics are on the rise, and have been rising every since the 1970’s.
+The American Cancer Society says that kidney cancer statistics are on the rise, and have been rising ever since the 1970s.
 Often kidney cancer has only very mild symptoms, and patients usually get diagnosed while being tested for something completely different.
 The sooner a person gets diagnosed, the better their chances for fast and effective recovery.

 Why is Kidney Cancer Becoming More Common?

-According to one study performed by scientists from Uruguay, a high meat intake, especially from barbecued meats, caused a 3.4 increase in the risk of developing kidney cancer in men.
+According to one study performed by scientists from Uruguay, a high meat intake, especially from barbecued meats, caused an increase of 3.4 in the risk of developing kidney cancer in men.
 That’s huge.
 One barbeque isn’t necessarily going to give you kidney cancer.
 But consider what weekend after weekend of eating charcoal meat, drinking alcohol and smoking might do to your kidneys after several decades.

 People who are exposed to toxins and industrial by-products at work are also more at risk.
 If you work in a steel works or near coke ovens, studies show that there is a significantly greater risk that you will develop kidney cancer.
 Wearing the proper protective gear is so simple and so important.
 But at the end of the day, the evidence all points towards living a clean and toxin-free lifestyle in order to reduce your risk.